nova-framework/framework/README.md

 Simple MVC Framework is a PHP 5.3 MVC system.
 It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PHP.

-The base framework comes with a few helper classes, this is to keep code bloat down to a minimum.
-Classes can easily be added at any stage of development.
+The base framework comes with a range of helper classes.

-See the [Add-ons](https://github.com/simple-mvc-framework/addons) repo for more Add-ons & to add your own.

 ## Documentation